JonathanLiu25/FSA/01-junior-phase/process-q-and-a-notes.md

 - `revert` "undoes" them, but does not overwrite history
 - SO PREFER REVERT
 - give either a commit hash, and it'll zoom you back in time to that spot
+- `git log` to see commits, find commit hashes (or go look at them in github)

 ### gitignores

+- not adding particular files

 ---